 Training, skills and experience can only get you so far professionally.
-If you really to get ahead, cultivating a positive attitude can help.
+If you really want to get ahead, cultivating a positive attitude can help.

 Some folks are naturally more optimistic than others.
 But, we can all learn to have a more positive approach to life and work.
 It turns out there are lots of great reasons for developing a sunnier outlook.
 Doing so could even kickstart your career.